dcyr/risqueAccidentRegen/README.md

 -----------

-## Additionnal information
+## Additional information

 In the root folder you will find the _R_ scripts that must be executed by the user, in opposition to those located in the [./scripts][2] folder.
 The latter are sourced by the former and do not necessitate direct interactions by the user unless he/she wishes to modify them.

-Don't hesitate to contact me should you have questions, comments or suggestions for improvement or additionnal functionalities.
+Don't hesitate to contact me should you have questions, comments or suggestions for improvement or additional functionalities.

 [Dominic Cyr][5]